arcus/education_modules/git_history_of_project/git_history_of_project.md

 [[git diff HEAD venus.txt]]
 ***
 <div class= "answer">
 The command `git diff HEAD venus.txt` will show you the differences between the current working version of `venus.txt` and the last committed version.
-If you know the 6-digit commit number of your last commit, you could also use that: `git diff c0mm1t venus.txt`.
+If you happen to know that the 6-digit commit number of your last commit, you could also use that.
+For example if the commit number was `123456`, then `git diff 123456 venus.txt` would give you the same result.

 Omitting `venus.txt` will show you ALL changes that have been made to any file in the repository since the last commit.

-Omitting both the commit number and `HEAD`, i.e. entering `git diff venus.txt` will give you the same output in this instance, but has a different behavior in conjunction with some commands we will learn later in this module so we don't suggest using it.
+Omitting both the commit number and `HEAD`, i.e. entering `git diff venus.txt` will give you the same output in this instance, but we don't suggest using it because there are circumstances under which it will give a different output.
 </div>
 ***